 The Xcode’s XCTest framework is getting used more and more by developers and QA folks that aim to test their iOS apps efficiently.
-This framework is a great addition in iOS developers toolbox and in order to get you up and running with it here are some basic step-by-step instructions on how to get started with XCTest and how to create IPA properly for a test session.
+This framework is a great addition in the iOS developers’ toolbox and in order to get you up and running with it here are some basic step-by-step instructions on how to get started with XCTest and how to create IPA properly for a test session.

 Methods to Create iOS Package Archive

 The application and test package are both required for XCTest testing.
-The same thing applies for any functional UI test automation and then the application (whether IPA or APK) can be used for target devices and test package for instrumentation or to be used as part of the device session.
+The same thing applies to any functional UI test automation and then the application (whether IPA or APK) can be used for target devices and test package for instrumentation or to be used as part of the device session.
 More specific information about iOS development certificates, provisioning profiles and identifiers and how to prepare IPA for Testdroid Cloud can be found at Bitbar blog or you can download your own XCTest copy directly to learn all the essential things.

 Working on Xcode to Create IPA for Testing